harryli0088/CS137-DNN-Project-StyleGAN2-Diamond/Experiments.md

 ### StyleGAN2_PyTorch_Diamond_CFF_9000

-This experiment was run on `009000.pt` from `StyleGAN2_PyTorch_Diamond_Kaggle_21-12-09` using the closed form factorization scripts from https://github.com/rosinality/stylegan2-pytorch
+This experiment was run on `009000.pt` from `StyleGAN2_PyTorch_Diamond_Kaggle_21-12-09` using the closed form factorization scripts from https://github.com/rosinality/stylegan2-pytorch.
+The outputs are from a version of `StyleGAN2_PyTorch_Closed-Form-Factorization_Kaggle.ipynb`.

 ## StyleGAN2_ADA_Diamond_Transfer_Gemstones_Angled_Kaggle_21-12-09